cdk-entest/aws-devops/readme.md

 - Remote access a prviate EC2 by system mananger
 - The private EC2 can access S3 via VPC endpoint
-- Deply by a CDK stack
+- Deploy by a CDK stack

 ## Architecture